NTTLimitedRD/plumbery/README.md

 * Reflect fittings into a ready-to-use inventory for ansible
 * Stop all nodes
 * Stop nodes belonging to the same blueprint
-* Destroy all nodes
+* Wipe all nodes
-* Destroy nodes belonging to the same blueprint
+* Wipe nodes belonging to the same blueprint
+* Destroy part of the setup, or all blueprints
 * Many demonstration scripts are provided
 * You can extend plumbery with your own polishers, it has been designed for that
 * Run from the command line, or as a python library